Strengthen Back Muscles to Alleviate Back Pain

 - Aerobic exercise is good for your overall health and fitness.
 According to the United States Department of Health and Human Services3, everyone should get at least 150 minutes to 300 minutes of moderate-intensity aerobic exercise or 75 to 150 minutes of vigorous-intensity aerobic exercise per week.
 The Curves circuit machines and the metabolic conditioning stations between the machines provide a great opportunity for aerobic exercise.
 And the Cardio class‡ at Curves offers a higher intensity aerobic workout that includes strength, cardio, speed, power, flexibility, coordination, and agility—everything you want in a workout plan!

 Preventing or alleviating back pain is just one more healthy reason to commit to your Curves full body workout three to four times a week.
-Your back will thank you for it!
+Find your nearest Curves Gym and get started now, your back will thank you for it!